cleanenergyexchange/fastapi-zitadel-auth/docs/fastapi-configuration.md

 ## Customizing OpenAPI documentation

-You can optionally customize how the authentication scheme appears in Swagger UI:
+To change how the authentication scheme appears in Swagger UI:

 ```python
 zitadel_auth = ZitadelAuth(